 On your own, construction takes about a day or three.
 It uses common tools that are probably in your garage or shop, plus two or three you might want to buy.
 Materials cost varies, depending on what you have on hand, up to about $200.

 Alternatively, join a one-day construction workshop, where we provide most of the parts at cost (around $65 including wheels) and the wood parts are precut.
 The construction time is one full day, less if you have friends helping.
-You provide the bucket, used panty-hose, and, optionally, castoff bicycle wheels scrounged from basements, garages, recycling centers and bike repair shops.
+You provide the bucket and used panty-hose.